 Forms 4-5 (Yrs 10-11) are the two GCSE years.
 Although the emphasis on academic study increases pupils are still involved in sports and enrichment.

 Lower and Upper Sixth – pupils typically study 4 A Levels in both years.
 Pupils benefit from the support of Mentors and Tutors, with the Mentors focussing on university applications (choice of degree and university, Personal Statement) and guiding and supporting in all academic areas, including BMAT, LNET and other examinations.
 Again pupils must take part in sport and other extra-curricular activities.

 University preparation – our Cafe Culture

 Ruthin School recognises that independent learning is essential to succeed at university and so too is time management.
 Too often the contrast between a very formal rigidly structured school and the more liberal environment of university can be very challenging for first year undergraduates.
-To bridge that gap our A Level pupils can choose to study either in their bedrooms or in our large Starbucks style cfe.
-This informal environment, with coffees, teas, herbal drinks, smoothies, ice cream and patisseries provided free allows for pupils to develop these vital learning skills and it is clear that this contributes to their superb academic results.
+To bridge that gap our A Level pupils can choose to study either in their bedrooms or in our large cafe.
+This informal environment, with refreshments available, allows for pupils to develop these vital learning skills and it is clear that this contributes to their superb academic results.